- Home

 Examples of surfacing sewage

 There are a few substances that look unpleasant but are not surfacing sewage.
-These include iron bacteria, a rusty/red-orange bacteria that can develop in water.
-It typically looks fuzzy and may have an oily sheen, and it tends to develop in slow moving or standing water.
-It can have an unpleasant odor, but it doesn't smell like sewage.
-It's naturally occurring and harmless even though it may look strange.
-There is also blue-green algae in lakes and other slow moving water that can create a bright green surface.
-Blue green algae blooms can create toxic conditions and cause public closures at lakes and shores, but it's presence doesn't mean there is sewage in the water.
+One of these substances is iron bacteria which is a red/orange-colored bacteria.
+It typically looks fuzzy and may have an oily sheen.
+Iron bacteria tends to develop in slow moving or standing water.
+It can have an unpleasant odor, but it does not smell like sewage.
+It is naturally occurring and harmless even though it may look strange.
+Another substance often mistaken for sewage is blue-green algae.
+Blue-green algae can be found in lakes and other slow moving water, often creating a bright green surface.
+Blue green algae blooms can create toxic conditions and cause public closures at lakes and shores, but its presence doesn't mean there is sewage in the water.

 -